 Pre-book my lodging

 I'm a big fan of hotel reward loyalty points, so I'm planning on booking my hotel stays with a chain that I have points with.
-Since I'll be travelling with pets, I've been sure to look for only pet-friendly lodging.
+Since I'll be traveling with pets, I've been sure to look for only pet-friendly lodging.

 While I know I haven't covered everything when it comes to moving, I definitely have a good start.
 I promised myself that I wouldn't wait until the last minute to get organized this time around and am feeling more confident with the moving process.